Skip to main content

 Rhode Island · 2026 session

-CivicRadar tracks 2,305 active bills in Rhode Island this session and matches them against the communities most likely to be affected — LGBTQ+, immigrant, renter, Medicaid recipient, and more.
-391 of those touch identity-relevant ground.
+CivicRadar tracks 2,305 active bills in Rhode Island this session and matches them to the people most likely to be affected: LGBTQ+, immigrant, renter, Medicaid recipient, and more.
+402 of them affect at least one of these groups.

 Active bills